Vatican: Pope to be hospitalized for days for lung infection

 The 86-year-old pope doesn’t have COVID-19, spokesman Matteo Bruni said in a statement late Wednesday.

-The hospitalization was the first since Francis spent 10 days at the Gemelli in July 2021 to have 33 centimeters (13 inches) of his colon removed.
+The hospitalization was the first since Francis spent 10 days at the Gemelli in July 2021 to have 33 centimeters of his colon removed.

 It immediately raised questions about Francis’ overall health, and his ability to celebrate the busy Holy Week events that are due to begin this weekend with Palm Sunday.